apmckinlay/natureapp/birds/crow.md

 visibility: high
 habitat: [forest,grassland,mountain,wetland,urban]
 ---
-American Crows are large (16-21 in) black birds with a thick neck and long legs.
+American Crow are large (16-21 in) black birds with a thick neck and long legs.
 They can be found **year-round** in most parts of the United States.
 Birds spending the **summer** further north in Canada and the north-central United States **winter** a short distance south.
 They can be found in forests, grasslands, wetlands, and urban areas.

 Crows have a **loud "caw caw" call** and **thrive around people**.
 They **eat almost anything** - from seeds and nuts to insects and garbage.
 They are **sociable**, congregating in large numbers and sleeping in communal roosts in winter.
 They are **very clever** and can make and use tools.